designmynight/designmynight-developers/site/content/api/offers-api/index.md

 ## Offers in booking-availability

-The [Booking API](/booking-api/#checking-availability) has the functionality to get offers which are valid for the specified offer.
+The [Booking API](https://developers.designmynight.com/api/booking-api/#checking-availability) has the functionality to get offers which are valid for the specified booking type.
 To enable this, append the `getOffers=true` parameter to your booking availability request.

 ```shell
 $ curl -X GET https://api.designmynight.com/v4/venues/552435790df6902b7256f237/booking-availability?num_people=2&date=2017-09-26&getOffers=true